EOPF-Sample-Service/xarray-eopf/docs/guide.md

 **Specific Sentinel-2 parameters `**kwargs`:**

-- `variables`: Select specific spectral bands using the names listed above in *Suported Variables*.
+- `variables`: Select specific spectral bands using the names listed above in *Supported Variables*.
 Common spectral band names from the [STAC EO extension](https://github.com/stac-extensions/eo?tab=readme-ov-file#common-band-names) are also supported for Sentinel-2 analysis mode.
 - `crs`: Coordinate reference system of the output dataset.
   If not specified, the UTM grid of the native data is used.
 - `resolution`: Target resolution for all spatial variables/bands.